konn/qualified_do/README.md

 Further more, if the following conditions are met, `qdo`-expression will be desugared in `ApplicativeDo`-mode, which desugars in terms of `NAMESPACE::fmap`, `NAMESPACE::zip_with`, and possibly `NAMESPACE::pure`:

 1. All `stmt`s but `last_stmt` contains NO varibale bound in `qdo`-context,
-2. All binding patterns are identifiers, not a compound pattern, and,
+2. All binding patterns are identifiers, not a compound pattern,
+3. No `guard` condition can be appear as `stmtN`, and,
-3. The `last_stmt` is of form `return expr`, where `expr` can refer to any identifier in scope including those bound in qdo.
+4. The `last_stmt` is of form `return expr`, where `expr` can refer to any identifier in scope including those bound in qdo.

 In `ApplicativeDo` mode, all binding can be chained independently so they are chained with `NAMESPACE::zip_with` and finally mapped with `fmap`[^1].